 Product Identity (Functional)

-As written, Shadowrun, Fourth Edition functions as a high-crunch tactical simulator for multi-layered heist play, integrating physical combat, magic, and matrix operations as parallel but interdependent systems.
+Shadowrun, Fourth Edition functions as a high-crunch tactical simulator for multi-layered heist play, combining physical combat, magic, and matrix operations as parallel systems.

-Its ruleset prioritizes simulation fidelity and tactical resolution over procedural scaffolding, optimizing for experienced groups running gear-dense, combat-capable heists rather than low-prep or introductory play.
+The ruleset prioritizes simulation fidelity and tactical resolution over procedural scaffolding, designed for experienced groups running gear-dense, combat-capable heists rather than low-prep or introductory play.

 Scope Delivery Verdict